itkach/aard2-web/README.md

 	java -Dslobber.browse=true -jar aard2-web-0.3.jar ~/Downloads/*.slob

-(assuming you have some slob files in /~/Downloads/ directory).
+(assuming you have some slob files in *~/Downloads* directory).
 This should open Aard2 web UI page (http://localhost:8013) in the default system browser.

-To start the web server on a different port, set system property /slobber.port/.
+To start the web server on a different port, set system property *slobber.port*.
 For example, to start on port 8014:

 	java -jar -Dslobber.port=8014 -Dslobber.browse=true ~/Downloads/*.slob